yeasin-dev-me/Personal-App-Nextjs/README.md

 - Friendly URLs such as `/about`, `/skills`, `/projects`, `/resume`, and `/contact` render the same landing page and auto-scroll to the requested section.
 - Navigation updates the browser URL using the App Router so links can be shared directly (ideal for proposals or analytics tracking).
-- Modify the section list in `app/[section]/page.tsx` to control which anchors get their own routes.
+- Each route lives in `src/app/<section>/page.tsx` and simply renders `<SectionsRoot initialSection="..." />`, keeping the experience in sync with the main page.

 ## Technical Stack